A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Green chemistry is a relatively new sub-discipline of chemistry that focuses on developing environmentally friendly methods for the synthesis and use of chemicals.
-In the field of inorganic chemistry, green chemistry offers a number of potential benefits, including the reduction of hazardous waste, energy consumption, and greenhouse gas emissions.
+In the field of inorganic chemistry, green chemistry offers several potential benefits, including the reduction of hazardous waste, energy consumption, and greenhouse gas emissions.

 Basic Concepts

-The twelve principles of green chemistry provide a framework for the development of green chemistry processes.
+The twelve principles of green chemistry provide a framework for the development of green chemical processes.
 These principles include:

 • Prevent waste